Chen-zexi/vllm-cli/README.md

 # Serve with custom parameters
 vllm-cli serve MODEL_NAME --quantization awq --tensor-parallel-size 2

+# Serve with specific GPU devices (new in v0.2.5)
+vllm-cli serve MODEL_NAME --device 0,1  # Use GPU 0 and 1
+vllm-cli serve MODEL_NAME --device 2    # Use only GPU 2

 # Create and use shortcuts for quick launching
 vllm-cli serve MODEL --profile high_throughput --save-shortcut "my-fast-model" vllm-cli serve --shortcut "my-fast-model"